team-12-csc-510/amatsa/README.md

 - A new and improved dashboard helps the admin to analyze the client system in the detailed manner.

-### Improved Dashboard

-- A new and improved dashboard helps the admin to analyze the client system in the detailed manner.

 ### Code formatter and Style Check